mkimuram/k8sviz/README.md

 	If you can't pull the container image or need to build it by yourself, you can do it by `make image-build`.
-It would be helpful if you specify `DEVEL_IMAGE` and `DEVEL_TAG` to make the image name the same to the default one (Below example will set image name to `mkimuram/k8sviz:0.3`).
+It would be helpful if you specify `DEVEL_IMAGE` and `DEVEL_TAG` to make the image name the same to the default one (Below example will set image name like `mkimuram/k8sviz:0.3.4`).
 	```shell
 	$ DEVEL_IMAGE=mkimuram/k8sviz DEVEL_TAG=$(cat version.txt) make image-build
 	```